openedx/edx-documentation/en_us/developers/source/style_guides/python_guidelines.rst

 PEP 8 recommends a most-general to most-specific import order, which means this order:

 * Standard library imports
-* Third Party Library imports
-* Core Django imports
-* Third party Django app imports
+* Third party library imports
-* Other edX repo imports
 * Local imports

+Each group of imports should be alphabetized; and, you should put a blank line between each group.

 *******************************
 Pylint Guidelines and Practices